Death of Chow Tsz-lok: Incident

 The police said that they fired tear gas in the area near the car park from 00:41 to 00:57.
-As reported in the Time magazine, it was initially unclear whether or not the tear gas, fired near the car park where protesters and officers clashed, had played a role in Chow's fall.
+As reported in Time magazine, it was initially unclear whether or not the tear gas, fired near the car park where protesters and officers clashed, had played a role in Chow's fall.
 The Seattle Post-Intelligencer said that television footage showed police had fired tear gas at the building in which Chow fell "minutes earlier".
 Tear gas was reported at the junction of Tong Ming Street and Tong Chun Street, to the western side of the car park, on the opposite side of the building and about 120 metres (parallel to the building) to 160 metres (from the junction) away from the spot where Chow fell.
 Security footage released by the building owner Link REIT showed that there was no police presence nor significant amounts of tear gas inside the car park in the moments before Chow fell.

 The police stated that officers conducted a dispersal operation in the building late Sunday, from 23:06 until 23:20, before Chow had arrived there.
 A second operation, to disperse protesters who had allegedly been throwing objects at officers on the street from above, took place at 01:05 after Chow had been found unconscious.
 Police denied that there were any police officers inside the building when Chow was walking around there, nor did they chase after him before he fell.
 The police concluded their dispersal operation in the car park at 01:25 and in the nearby area around the Sheung Tak car park at 01:45.

 At 01:05, police were informed by a civilian that a person had fallen.
 Firefighters attending to the injured requested an ambulance at 01:11.
 At 01:15, as seen in CCTV footage, over 20 police officers arrived at the spot where Chow had fallen and left about a minute later.
 Suzette Foo, the Senior Superintendent (Operations) of Kowloon East, said that their officers learned about Chow's injuries when they reached the second floor as they swept the building from the ground floor.
 She said that the firefighters told the police that they had the situation under control and did not require their presence.
 The police then dispersed the people at the scene with weapons, and left the first-aiders alone to provide care.